Candyman October 20, 2016

-In 1992’s Candyman are we repeatedly reminded that local legends and mythologies are merely products of the “fears of urban society” — they’re able to frighten only if one allows them to.
-So when our heroine, intrepid grad student Helen (a Marlene Dietrich reminiscent Virginia Madsen), inadvertently lets that allowing take over her life, unsurprising is that simplistic fear isn’t the thing that overcomes her.
+In 1992’s Candyman we are repeatedly reminded that local legends and mythologies are merely products of the “fears of urban society” — they’re able to frighten only if one allows them to.
+So when our heroine, intrepid grad student Helen (Virginia Madsen), inadvertently lets that allowing take over her life, unsurprising is that simplistic fear isn’t the thing that overcomes her.
 Obsessive terrorization, in fact, is the name of the game.

 She’s treading in dangerous waters when we first meet her, anyway.
 She, along with another University of Illinois student (Kasi Lemmons), is undergoing a research project involving urban legends.
 More interesting to the women is the psychological components of the campfire ready stories — what drives people to tell them, and how do they reflect our culture?